patoarvizu/kms-vault-operator/README.md

 #### Multiple secrets writing to the same location

 Also, the operator doesn't make any guarantees or checks about `KMSVaultSecret`s in different namespaces writing to the same Vault paths.
-The operator is designed to **preiodically** write the secret, so if two or more resources are pointing to the same location, the operator will constantly overwrite them.
+The operator is designed to **continuously** write the secret, so if two or more resources are pointing to the same location, the operator will constantly overwrite them.

 #### No validation on target path